sayhitosandy/Artistic_Coin_Box-3D_Printing/README.md

+### About
+Our design showcases how we used a 3D modelling and repairing softwarer (TinkerCAD) and Slicing Sofware (Cura) to develop a:

+1. Complex yet Compact,
+2. Artistic yet Economical and
+3. Portable yet Sturdy

+coin box to help students like us to keep their change safe, at one place.

 ### Description
-This is a 3D model of a coin box.
 This coin box is in the shape of misaligned hexagons kept on top of one another, which gives it a cool shape.
 The coin box has a lid with opening to put coins.
 The lid has engravings of the team members as well.

 ### Technologies Used
 Blender and TinkerCAD: 3D Modelling and Repairing